LuisGHM/KPC_OPAL_policies/README.md

 - OPAL Client (ports 7766 and 8181)
 - Kafka Consumer

-### 6. Generate and configure additional tokens
+### 7. Generate client and datasource tokens

-After the containers are running, you need to generate additional tokens for client and datasource authentication.
+After the containers are running, you need to generate additional tokens for client and datasource authentication using the OPAL API.

 #### Generate a client token: